This is a literal board (mine is a cork board about 3 feet by 2 feet that I picked up at an office supply store) with pictures of the life you want.

 Those images are also not the literal thing your looking to manifest.
-They very well might come into your life exactly as shown on your board, but don't get caught in the trap that it's those THINGS your waiting for.
+They very well might come into your life exactly as shown on your board, but don't get caught in the trap that it's those THINGS you're waiting for.
 Remember we set out to find a visual representation of the life we want to live.
-So your manifestation might be the exact experience you were wanting but come from a different source or in a different package.
+So you're manifestation might be the exact experience you were wanting but come from a different source or in a different package.
 So be aware of every blessing, so you wont miss the signs that are there to remind you that your life is changing.

 My personal example:

 On my vision board is a picture of girlfriends sitting front row at a fashion show.
 I put the picture up to remind me that I really wanted and needed good girlfriends in my life and wanted to focus on those relationships and doing fun things with them.
 A few months later I found myself with a new girlfriend who literally came out of the clear blue sky, and we were siting court-side at an NBA game.
 It wasn't until the next day, when I put those pieces together, that I'd just lived out my manifestation.
 The exact thing I had wished for had come true.
 But had I been totally focused on the image of girls at a fashion show I'd still be walking around saying this vision board stuff is crap and nothing good ever happens to me... get it?
 Powerful, yeah?
 Read the story and see the pics here.

 Remember that there is NO limit to what you can dream.
 This board represents everything you want out of life.
 It’s your goals it’s your dreams, so don’t unintentionally squash them.

 |My office vision board..
 I look at it all day long :)|

 For more tips read: How to Create a Winning Future Board